Li Qiang - Executive Director

 Kevin Slaten - Program Coordinator

 Kevin has been involved in the study of Chinese society and politics since 2008.
-He finished a Chinese-language Master's thesis on Chinese labor rights defense from The Ohio State University, has interned at a non-profit helping Chinese workers defend their rights, worked for a year at the Carnegie Endowment for International Peace, and has served on a Fulbright Grant in Taiwan.
-Kevin has written pieces for the South China Morning Post, the Diplomat, Real Clear World, among others.
+He finished a Chinese-language Master's thesis on Chinese labor rights defense from The Ohio State University, has interned at a Chinese non-profit training migrant workers on rights defense, worked for a year at the Carnegie Endowment for International Peace, and has served on a Fulbright Grant in Taiwan.
+Kevin has written pieces for In These Times, South China Morning Post, Global Post, and the Diplomat, among others.

 Brutus Li - Legal Advisor